CLAS Office of Communications

 What We Do

-Our office serves the College through internal and executive communications, constituent communications, and communications for departments and programs.
+Our office serves the College through internal and executive communications, CLAS constituent communications, and communications on behalf of departments and programs.

 Internal and Executive Communications